Introduction

 Organized and grouped data

-Each API token can organize and store your data under any number of projects, domains, or subdomains.
+Each API token can organize and store your data under any number of "projects", "domains", or "subdomains".
+There is no inherent meaning behind those terms, they are just grouping keywords for organizing your data.

 Callbacks and Promises